mspanc/jumbo/README.md

 ### Using OTP goodness as much as it is possible

 Many existing, similar projects tend to reinvent the wheel.
-OTP and standard library already contains most of the tools that is needed to build a reliable queue.
+OTP and standard library already contains most of the tools that are needed to build a reliable queue.
 It is not necessary to use external DB such as Redis to do locking, keep list of jobs or do other stuff.
 In fact, Jumbo is a wrapper around GenServer and a Task.